mirror/dd-wrt/src/router/python/Doc/tutorial/introduction.rst

       Strings support a large number of methods for basic transformations and searching.

-   :ref:`string-formatting`
+   :ref:`f-strings`
+      String literals that have embedded expressions.

+   :ref:`formatstrings`
-      Information about string formatting with :meth:`str.format` is described here.
+      Information about string formatting with :meth:`str.format`.

    :ref:`old-string-formatting`
-      The old formatting operations invoked when strings and Unicode strings are the left operand of the ``%`` operator are described in more detail here.
+      The old formatting operations invoked when strings are the left operand of the ``%`` operator are described in more detail here.